-No. Questions for those charged with governance Those charged with governance response 1 Are you aware of any instances of actual, suspected or alleged fraud, either within the Council as a whole, or within group entities during the period 1 April 2021 - 31 March 2022?
-There was one breach of control during 2021/2022 in one of the Council's maintained schools.
-The value of this does not impact the Council in relation to the 2021/2022 financial statements.
+No. Questions for those charged with governance Those charged with governance response 1 Are you aware of any instances of actual, suspected or alleged fraud, either within the Council as a whole, or within group entities during the period 1 April 2022 - 31 March 2023?
+I am not aware of any suspected or alleged fraud for the period.
 2 Do you suspect fraud may be occurring within Sunderland City Council or within group entities?
 Have you identified any specific fraud risks within Sunderland City Council or group entities?
 Do you have any concerns that there are areas within Sunderland City Council or group entities that are at risk of fraud?
 Are there particular locations within Sunderland City Council or group entities where fraud is more likely to occur?
 A fraud risk assessment is in place and is regularly updated which covers all appropriate parts of the Council.
 This covers areas of fraud risks, sets out the individual risks, a score for the risks and tests that are carried out to identify potential fraud taking place.
 A programme of proactive counter fraud work is undertaken every year by Internal Audit which includes group entities and did not identify any areas of concern.
 The Council also takes part in the Audit Commission's NFI programme which also covers group entities and has not identified any areas of concern.
-3 Are you satisfied that internal controls, including segregation of duties, exist and work effectively?
-If not where are the risk areas?
-What other controls are in place to help prevent, deter or detect fraud?
+3 Are you satisfied that internal controls, including segregation of duties, exist and work effectively? ➢ If not where are the risk areas? ➢ What other controls are in place to help prevent, deter or detect fraud?
 Internal controls regarding segregation of duties are in place and the results of Internal Audit work have not highlighted any material concerns.
 An adequate opinion on the system of internal control has been reported to the Audit and Governance Committee for the year.
 The Council has an Anti Fraud and Corruption policy and supporting documents in place which is available to all staff on the Council intranet.
 Other controls in place include a robust budget management framework which includes detailed support for Financial Management, verification checks in key systems such as payroll, BACS payments, Accounts Payable which are aimed at identifying fraud or errors.
 The majority of payments are through the Supplier Relationship Management system which ensures authorisation of payments by an approved authorised officer.
 There continues to be work undertaken across the Council and group entities to raise awareness of Information Governance issues and encourage staff to keep information secure.